Eviction Case Results & Judgments

 Phone: (945) 998-0643 · Email: [email protected]

 DFW Eviction Pros, LLC is not a law firm and does not provide legal advice.
-We represent landlords as authorized agents in Justice of the Peace court eviction proceedings under Texas Property Code § 24.011 and Tex.
+We act as authorized agents for landlords in Justice of the Peace court eviction proceedings under Texas Property Code § 24.011 and Tex.
 R. Civ.
 P. 500.4.
 Appeals and matters outside JP court jurisdiction require licensed attorney representation.
 For legal counsel, consult a licensed Texas attorney.